-- 1. Bus Mastership Acquisition Phase.
-The WQSMD requests control of the bus.
-The processor arbitrates the request then initiates the transfer of bus mastership. - 2.
-Data Transfer Phase.
-The processor provides the controller with the following information utilising MSCP - block number on the disc, the number of bytes to transfer, and address in main memory, and if the operation is a read or write.
+1. Bus Mastership Acquisition Phase.
+The WUSMD requests control of the bus.
+The processor arbitrates the request then initiates the transfer of bus mastership.

+- 2. Data Transfer Phase.
+The processor provides the controller with the following information utilising MSCP the block number on the disc, the number of bytes to transfer, the address in main memory, and if the operation is a read or write. - 3.
+Bus Mastership Relinquish Phase.
+Bus mastership is relinquished after completing or aborting the data transfer cycle.